MODEL PORTFOLIO

 • KORGAS is 54.6% owned directly/indirectly by the Korean government (Central Government 26.2%, KEPCO 20.5%, Local Government 7.9%).
 It is Korea's only fully integrated gas utility, holding an effective monopoly over E&P, procurement, storage, transmission, and wholesale distribution of natural gas.
 KORGAS plays a key role in Korea’s energy transition, with plans to increase LNG generation capacity by 56% by 2036 from 2022.
 KORGAS was also designated as Korea’s sole hydrogen distribution agency in 2020.

-• KORGAS's operations are heavily regulated, with government oversight on tariffs, investments, and expansion.
-Besides domestic LNG, KORGAS owns overseas E&P assets to enhance energy security.
-In line with government policy, KORGAS is investing in hydrogen infrastructure and renewables, using its gas network and expertise to support Korea’s clean energy transition.
+• KORGAS operates under a highly regulated framework, with government oversight of tariffs, investment plans, and capacity expansion.
+In addition to its domestic LNG infrastructure, the company owns overseas E&P assets to enhance supply security and earnings diversification.
+In line with government policy, KORGAS continues to invest selectively in hydrogen infrastructure and low‑carbon initiatives, leveraging its gas network and operational expertise to support Korea’s clean‑energy transition.

 Risk & Catalysts

-• Risks: (1) delayed tariff adjustments; (2) larger-than-expected debt-funded capex; (3) domestic regulatory and policy risks; (4) overseas E&P volatility, including political, operational and market risks; (5) depreciation of the KRW against the USD; (6) liquidity shortfalls; (7) asset impairment risks due to decline in global oil and gas prices.
+• Risks: (1) delayed or insufficient tariff adjustments; (2) higher-than-expected debt-funded capex; (3) regulatory and policy risks; (4) overseas E&P volatility; (5) foreign-exchange risk; (6) liquidity and refinancing risk; (7) asset impairment risks; (8) structural demand risk.

 Key Metric